renanbotasse/porto42/lvl_1_GETNEXTLINE/README.md

 - If we reach the end of the file (read() = 0), we concatenate with the previous buffer.
 - Finally, we have to point the passed line pointer to an allocated string that spanned the entire line without the '\n'.
 Then we free the memory allocated in the intermediate strings and return 1 or 0 for '\n' or end of file respectively.
 - If the parameters have a problem (BUFFER_SIZE <= 0), or in some of these operations we do not participate in allocating memory, we release all the allocated memory and return -1.
-- Your function must be memory leak free.
+- The function must be memory leak free.
 - When you get to the end of file, you should store the current buffer in "line".
 If the buffer is empty, you must store a string of empty characters in "line".
 When you get to the end of file your function should keep 0 memory allocated with malloc except for the last buffer which you should have stored in "line".
 What you have stored in "line" must be free-capable.

 ***